Continued from part 7, on what we can look forward to

 At the risk of oversimplifying, or sounding contentious, or biting the hand that feeds me, I am going to start this final leg of the series with an explosive thesis:

-The gospel of the New Testament is cosmological—and the Western world’s moral crisis is a natural result of the evangelical church failing to preach this gospel as cosmological, in favor of preaching it as merely moralistic.
+The gospel of the New Testament is cosmological—and the Western world’s moral crisis is a natural result of God’s assembly failing to preach this gospel as cosmological, in favor of preaching it as merely moralistic.

 I am not impugning evangelicals for preaching a different gospel.
 I am only impugning us—or rather, the Lord rebuke us—for framing it in a way that is weak and lopsided compared to the apostles.